← Back to main

 Mouse B2 SINE elements function as IFN-inducible enhancers Horton I*, Kelly CJ*, Dziulko A, Simpson DM, Chuong EB. eLife 2023.

-Short repetitive DNA elements called B2 SINEs, found only in rodent genomes, are activated as gene enhancers during the immune response to viruses.
-This parallel discovery in mice mirrors similar findings in primates and cattle, revealing that different mammals independently co-opted different transposable elements to boost their immune defenses.
+Short repetitive DNA elements called B2 SINEs, found only in rodent genomes, were co-opted as gene enhancers that fire up during the antiviral immune response in mice.
+This mirrors similar discoveries in primates and cattle, suggesting that different mammals have independently repurposed different transposable elements to wire up their immune systems.

 2023